If you’ve looked into supplements lately, you’ve probably come across the buzzword NAD⁺.

 This is why Actaskin’s Sun Repair is built on Nicotinamide, not NR, not NMN.

-Because when it comes to supporting healthy skin exposed to the sun, the science points in one clear direction.
+Because when it comes to supporting healthy, the science points in one clear direction.

 At Actaskin, we don’t follow hype.
 We follow evidence.